UngGas-Studio/BynixScript/README.md

 ```
 bst path/to/script.bs
 ```
-To print a BynixScript to console:
+To print a BynixScript file to console:
 ```
 bsp path/to/script.bs
 ```